Treatment Overview for Acute Myeloid Leukemia (AML)

 - Favorable: inv(16)/t(16;16) and t(8;21), t(15;17), biallelic CEBPA mutations, and NPM1 mutations.

 - Unfavorable: monosomy 7, monosomy 5/del(5q), 3q abnormalities, and FLT3-ITD with high-allelic ratio.

-- Response to therapy/minimal residual disease (MRD): Early response to therapy, generally measured after the first course of induction therapy, is predictive of outcome and can be assessed either by standard morphologic examination of bone marrow,[27,40] by cytogenetic analysis, or by more sophisticated techniques to identify MRD.[42-44] Multiple groups have shown that the level of MRD after one course of induction therapy is an independent predictor of prognosis.[42,44,45]
+- Response to therapy/minimal residual disease (MRD): Early response to therapy, generally measured after the first course of induction therapy, is predictive of outcome and can be assessed by standard morphologic examination of bone marrow,[27,41] by cytogenetic analysis, by fluorescence in situ hybridization, or by more sophisticated techniques to identify MRD.[43-45] Multiple groups have shown that the level of MRD after one course of induction therapy is an independent predictor of prognosis.[43,45,46]

 Risk classification for treatment assignment on the COG-AAML1031 study is based on cytogenetics, molecular markers, and MRD postinduction I, with patients being divided into a low-risk or high-risk group as follows: